Rolex Water Resistance

 Normal, everyday things which just happen can and do impact the water resistance of your Rolex.
 Have you ever bumped your watch into something like a door knob?
 Chances are, such an impact won’t even scratch the finish, much less do any internal damage.
 But there’s a very real chance that a strong impact could unseat a seal or gasket.
 This would, in turn, reduce the water resistance of your watch.
 The worst part is, if it happens, you won’t know it because all outward and visible signs indicate that your watch is just fine.
 Of course, if life happens and you do get some visible damage to your watch like a cracked crystal, then repair the watch before going near water.

 If your Rolex water resistance rating is compromised, you might get lucky and only experience condensation forming under the crystal.
 Usually, if this is caught early, doesn’t translate into permanent damage.
 However, if you’re not so lucky, the dial will get wet and usually must be replaced.
 Unfortunately, if you’re really unlucky, water will seep into the movement and go unnoticed for months.
 Eventually, the time-keeping functions will cease altogether due to water damage.
 When this happens, it’s really expensive.
-You start asking questions like “is it cheaper to replace the movement or just by a new watch?”
+You start asking questions like “is it cheaper to replace the movement or just buy a new watch?”
 You don’t ever want to have to ask those kinds of questions.
-Because so many variables outside of their control can impact the water resistance of a watch, most pre-owned Rolex vendors do NOT warranty the water resistance of a pre-owned Rolex.
+Because there are so many variables that can impact the water resistance of a watch, most pre owned Rolex vendors do NOT warranty the water resistance of a pre owned Rolex.

 What Can I Do To Maintain My Rolex Water Resistance Level?